AshishRamesh/Project-ARIA/README.md

 ##### To run the bot :

-Run the following on the dev machine:
+Run the following on the bot terminal:
 ```

 ```

-Run the following on the bot terminal:
+Run the following on the dev machine:
 ```
+ros2 launch articubot_one joystick.launch.py

 ```